In this tutorial, you will focus on customizing a better search experience and on building an elegant and productive navigation experience.

 1. Save your work.

-You can now watch the results of your hard work in your application.
+You can now see the results in the application.

 1. Open the user menu on the top-right corner, and then select Refresh Application.